Select theme:

-Methods and Statements
+Methods and Statementslink

 Methods are the bread and butter of every Blazor application.
 You use them to query a database, respond to user actions, handle Blazor lifecycle events and more.